PragnyaVijayan/PragnyaVijayan/README.md

-👋 Hi, I’m Pragnya Vijayan, a passionate Data Scientist and Machine Learning enthusiast with experience in building end-to-end ML pipelines and deploying models in production.
+👋 Hi, I’m Pragnya Vijayan, a passionate Data and Machine Learning enthusiast with experience in building end-to-end ML pipelines and deploying models in production.
 I am passionate about developing practical AI solutions for real-world applications, bringing a detail-oriented, collaborative, and adaptable approach to problem-solving.
 My pronouns are she/her.

 <!---
 PragnyaVijayan/PragnyaVijayan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.